cairo-book/cairo-book/src/ch99-01-03-01-storage-variables.md

 Mappings are a key-value data structure that you can use to store data within a smart contract.
 They are essentially hash tables that allow you to associate a unique key with a corresponding value.
 Mappings are also useful to store sets of data, as it's impossible to store arrays in storage.

-A mapping is a variable of type `LegacyMap`, in which the key and value types are specified within angular brackets <>.
+A mapping is a variable of type `LegacyMap`, in which the key and value types are specified within angular brackets `<>`.
 It is important to note that the `LegacyMap` type can only be used inside the `Storage` struct, and can't be used to define mappings in user-defined structs.

-You can also create more complex mappings than that found in Listing 99-2 like the popular `allowances` storage variable in the ERC20 Standard which maps the `owner` and `spender` to the `allowance` using tuples:
+You can also create more complex mappings than that; you can find one in Listing 99-2bis like the popular `allowances` storage variable in the ERC20 Standard which maps the `owner` and `spender` to the `allowance` using tuples:

 ```rust
 {{#include ../listings/ch99-starknet-smart-contracts/no_listing_01_storage_mapping.cairo:here}}